-Despite the APE's proximity to known ethnographic sites and the nearby presence of a precontact archaeological isolate, HRA recommends that no further archaeological work is necessary for this project because of the high degree of disturbance noted during surface and subsurface survey, as well as the limited extent of ground disturbance.
-However, if the project undergoes significant design changes, additional archaeological work may be necessary.
+Despite the APE's proximity to known ethnographic sites and the presence of a precontact archaeological isolate, HRA recommends that no further archaeological work is necessary for this Project because of the high degree of disturbance noted during surface and subsurface survey, as well as the limited extent of vertical and horizontal ground disturbance.
+However, if the Project undergoes significant design changes, additional archaeological work may be necessary.